 Magdalene Banf Ward, 74, of Knoxville, TN passed away peacefully in her sleep on December 23, 2019.

-To send flowers in memory of Magdalene Banf Ward, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Magdalene Banf Ward, please visit our Heartfelt Sympathies Store.

 She was born on November 3, 1945 in Siegen, Germany to the late Wilhelm & Erika Banf.
 As a girl, she enjoyed helping her parents on the dairy farm and playing soccer.
 She was the goalie for her school team.
 She accepted Christ at the age of 14 at a Billy Graham Crusade in Germany.
 After high school, she studied and completed an apprenticeship as a Podiatrist’s Assistant.